-Apply online with the Sircon – Nevada Insurance Adjuster License Application or with the NIPR – Nevada Insurance Adjuster License Application.
+You can apply online with the Sircon – Nevada Insurance Adjuster License Application or with the NIPR – Nevada Insurance Adjuster License Application.

 Be sure to upload your fingerprint receipt from IdentoGO and the signed Nevada Fingerprint Waiver Form with your application.

 Step 5.
 Application Review

-This process generally takes two to six (2-6) weeks.
-Depending on the results of your background check, the Department of Insurance may request more information or documentation.
+This process generally takes two to six weeks.
+Depending on the results of your background check, the Division of Insurance may request more information or documentation.

 After the review is complete, you will receive an email from the point of application (NIPR or Sircon) regarding the status of your license.

-Nevada Department Of Insurance Contact Information
+Nevada Department of Insurance Contact Information

 Nevada Division of Insurance

-1818 E. College Parkway Suite 103
+1818 East College Parkway, Suite 103

 Carson City, Nevada 89706